 Best Automatic Dive Watch Under 200 Bucks

 Each company produces their own movements and they all have a nice lineup of attractive designs.
-Seiko in particular has dozens of options in this price range, as well as a very active aftermarket modding community.
-So with that said, what is the best watch for the money?
+Seiko in particular has dozens of options in this price range, as well as an active aftermarket modding community.
+With that said, what is the best watch for the money?
 This is somewhat subjective, but I will do my best to break it down below.

 Seiko SKX007 and SKX009

-All of this comes together to make for an attractive watch that is tough as nails, both above water and below.
+All of this comes together to make for an attractive tough-as-nails watch, both above water and below.

 Orient Ray & Mako

-Both the Ray and the Mako can be found on Orient’s website for around 300.00, however if you use the Coupon Code “Memorial50″ you can get 50% off your entire order as well as free shipping.
-This brings each watch down to about 150.00 bucks.
+Both the Ray and the Mako can be found on Orient’s website for around $300.00, however if you use the Coupon Code “Memorial50″ you can get 50% off your entire order as well as free shipping.
+This brings each watch down to about $150.00.
 Not bad!